 A new version of the archaeological map of Paris, developed in collaboration with the Huma Num Paris Time Machine Consortium, is available at

-This production, which is based on the Geo webmapping platform and which we recently announced would be available soon, is now online.
+This production, based on the Geo webmapping platform, is now available online.

 This production makes it possible to superimpose the location of the archaeological map and the assembly of the 1900 plan, georeferenced within the framework of PTM… and which constituted one of the major projects of year 1 of PTM.

 An Open Data platform for

 With the digital turn and the spatial turn, the historical sciences have started to produce a gigantic mass of data with a geographical dimension.
 This geographical dimension gives them a very strong potential for reuse by research actors for new historical approaches at new scales (big data) that are both more open and more interdisciplinary.

 Moreover, this desired opening of data (cf. the Law on the digital republic of 2016) makes it possible to envisage new collaborations with the socio-economic and cultural world for innovative application developments (museums, games, environment, land use…).

 However, for this opening of data to be effective, it requires a repository that allows a global approach to this data and encourages its opening.
 The Fabrique Numérique du Passé has set itself the goal of developing accessible tools for the historical sciences to capitalise on and make data available, in accordance with the principles of open data and FAIR data.

 The Fabrique numérique du passé (Digital Factory of the Past) open data platform is aimed at research actors who wish to become involved in an open data approach that is part of the more global open science movement (ouvrirlascience).